Marmolada

 On the Belluno Province side of Marmolada, a modern cable car allows people to go up, in just 12 minutes, from Malga Ciapela (1450 m) to Punta Rocca station (3265 m), located exactly in front of Punta Penia, Dolomites highest peak (3343 m), passing through the intermediary stations of Coston d’Antermoja (2350 m) and Serauta (2950 m).

-The rooftop terrace of Punta Rocca station (3265 m) is an awe-inspiring observation point that is easily accessible to everyone, including people with special needs.
-Once you arrive into the mountain station with its wide windows, you can get up to the terrace with the lift.
+The rooftop terrace of Punta Rocca station (3265 m) is an awe-inspiring observation point that is easily accessible to everyone by cable car.

 Marmolada Funivie | Sciare in Marmolada_1